Expert treatment for pink eye, infections & foreign object removal

 - Prevent the spread of infection

 - Reduce potential ocular allergies and toxicities associated with unnecessary antibiotic use

 Signs of pink eye include:

 - A sticky discharge that may crust over your eyelids as you sleep, which prevents your eye from opening easily in the morning

 A bacterial or viral infection, or an allergic reaction, is usually to blame for pink eye.
 While this condition is annoying, it usually has no effect on vision.
 It may be contagious though, so early detection and treatment is important.
-Contact us to schedule an eye exam in our Astoria office as soon as possible.
+Contact us to schedule an emergency eye exam in our Astoria office as soon as possible.

 Pink Eye?
 What to do in the meantime, before your Astoria optometrist appointment

 If you wear contact lenses, remove them immediately and don’t wear them as long as you have symptoms of pink eye.
 Take care to wash your hands well and frequently, and don’t share towels – this goes far towards preventing the condition from spreading to those around you.

 Applying cold or warm compresses to your eyes for a few minutes, a few times a day, may help relieve your symptoms until you reach your eye doctor.

 This is one of the most common types of eye emergencies.
 Symptoms include pain, irritation and redness.
 Regardless of whether of offending object is an eyelash, sand or a splinter of wood, your body will first react with an inflammatory response that causes swelling.
 Sometimes you will be able to rinse the object out of your eye successfully, and the discomfort will be alleviated.
 However, if this doesn’t work, it’s time to contact us for help from an eye care professional.
 Using specialized instruments or an effective eye wash, we will remove the foreign object gently, thereby preventing further damage to your delicate eye tissues.